-I've become an avid spinner over the last year and have begun to experiment with hand-dyeing.
+I've become an avid spinner over the last few years and have begun to experiment with hand-dyeing.

 How to Dye Wool With Arum Lily Leaves